intercom/example-single-page-app-install/README.md

 # Single-page app example Intercom installation for logged-in users

+See different branches for different examples of single-page apps.

 ## React with Reach Router

 This is an example of one way to integrate Intercom into your React app with Reach Router.